nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 .. note::
    The light switch sample cannot demonstrate any functionality on its own, and needs a device with the :ref:`bluetooth_mesh_light` sample running in the same mesh network.
-   Before testing mesh light switch, go through the mesh light's :ref:`testing guide <bluetooth_mesh_light_testing>` with a different board.
+   Before testing mesh light switch, go through the mesh light's :ref:`testing guide <bluetooth_mesh_light_testing>` with a different kit.

-After programming the sample to your board, you can test it by using a smartphone with Nordic Semiconductor's nRF Mesh app installed.
+After programming the sample to your development kit, you can test it by using a smartphone with Nordic Semiconductor's nRF Mesh app installed.
 Testing consists of provisioning the device and configuring it for communication with the mesh models.

 Provisioning the device